 Warranty accruals are based on the actual warranty experience rate for the past year for each product group and sales during the most recent warranty period.
-These amounts are reviewed quarterly.
+These amounts are reviewed quarterly and included in sales and marketing expenses.
+During the quarter, the Company benefited from a reversal in warranty expense of approximately 6% of consumer electronic sales.